eonist/Babel/README.md

 7. Copy and securely store your API key immediately, as it won't be shown again.

+> [!NOTE]
-> **Note:** Ensure you've added a payment method in your account settings.
+> Ensure you've added a payment method in your account settings.
 It's recommended to use separate keys for different applications to enhance security.

 ### Obtain Slack Webhook